The best candlestick patterns for binary options – Strategy explained

 8. Hanging Man

-The Hanging Man consists of, at least, three candlesticks.
-The first candlestick must be a large red candle that follows an up-move.
+The Hanging Man consists of at least three candlesticks.
+The first candlestick must be a significant red candle that follows an up-move.
 The second candlestick must be the opposite (white or green); it must also be smaller in size than the first candle.
-Lastly, the third candlestick must be white or green and it should close outside of the body of the second candlestick.
+Lastly, the third candlestick must be white or green, and it should close outside of the body of the second candlestick.

 These patterns are said to represent uncertainty when they form in a market environment where there is high momentum.
 Some traders consider this to signify an increased potential for either higher highs or lower lows in prices shortly.